soonyz06/Factor_Model/README.md

 BMBL
 ![bmbl](img/BMBL.png)
-- BMBL has high exposure to VAL factor, it also has low PB and PE
+- BMBL has high exposure to VAL, it also has low PB and PE

 SRPT
 ![srpt](img/SRPT.png)